Idan-Levin/idan-levin.github.io/_posts/2023-06-24-the role of art.md

 category: blog_posts_not_done_yet
 ---

-### the role of art
+### the role of art in digital society

-"Art is the sneaky backdoor that let you slip in ideas into society subconscious"
+> "Art is the sneaky backdoor that let you slip in ideas into society subconscious"

 I find art in the crypto space to be a storng pillar in moving the industry forward. but I also find a lot of people that don't really understand art.